 The NIEAPA Membership committee serves the NIEAPA membership by continuously evaluating the value of a NIEAPA membership and looking at ways to develop value added features for our members.
 Our committee members also reach out directly to those that have let their memberships lapse.
 This contact serves as a reminder to renew, if so inclined, and as an opportunity to gather feedback on how we can serve our members better from those that choose not to renew.

 The Program Committee selects speakers and locations for the NIEAPA Chapter Meetings.
 We are always interested in excellent presenters, especially on EAP-specific topics.
-If you are interested in speaking at a chapter meeting, please submit your proposal here.
+If you are interested in speaking at a chapter meeting or our Conference, please submit your proposal here.
 We are also always in need of host sites for our Chapter meetings (held in February, April, August, October and December yearly).
 Appropriate sites are within the Chicagoland area, have available parking, and can accommodate a group of up to 80.
 AV must be provided as well (screen, projector, microphone).
 Each meeting also has a food/refreshment sponsor who provides the continental breakfast.
 This can be done by either the host site or another organization, and can be split between 2 organizations as well.
 If you are interested in hosting a meeting or providing refreshments, please email us at email@example.com.

 Student and New Professionals Outreach Committee